mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

     -- second argument tells how to get final result, and third argument -- describes how to parse indented token
   | IndentSome (Maybe Int) ([b] -> m a) (m b)
-    -- ^ Just like 'ManyIndent', but requires at least one indented token to -- be present
+    -- ^ Just like 'IndentMany', but requires at least one indented token to -- be present
 ```